 If you are unable to identify or locate an RSS feed icon on a page, do not fear, it does not necessarily mean there is no feed available.
 Let’s take an example of the Official Microsoft Office blog site at https://blogs.microsoft.com/.
 If you look at the site there is no visible RSS feed icon displayed anywhere.
 I really want to know when any new content is uploaded, so let’s explore.

-- In Google Chrome, click the + symbol at the top of the window
+- Click the RSS feed reader icon at the top of the browser window.

 - I can now see that there is indeed a feed shown in the list so I can click the green +Add button to add it to my reader